Ensoniq DP/4 Parallel Effects Processor

 • DSP chips: (4) 24/48-bit DSP chips yielding 40 MIPS processing power

-• Digital to Analog conversion: 16-Bit
+• Digital to Analogue conversion: 16-Bit

-• Analog to Digital conversion: 16-Bit
+• Analogue to Digital conversion: 16-Bit

 • Delay memory: 256K words (512 Kbytes)